(457175) 2008 GO98

-' (provisional designation ') with cometary number 362P, is a Jupiter family comet in a quasi-Hilda orbit within the outermost regions of the asteroid belt.
+', cometary number 362P, is a Jupiter-family comet in a quasi-Hilda orbit within the outermost regions of the asteroid belt.
 It was discovered on 8 April 2008, by astronomers of the Spacewatch program at Kitt Peak National Observatory near Tucson, Arizona, in the United States.
 This presumably carbonaceous body has a diameter of approximately 15 km and rotation period of 10.7 hours.

 Orbit and classification

-is classified as a member of the dynamical Hilda group, as well as a Jupiter family that shows clear cometary activity, which has also been described as a "quasi-Hilda comet".
+is classified as a member of the dynamical Hilda group, as well as a Jupiter family comet that shows clear cometary activity, which has also been described as a "quasi-Hilda comet".
 Orbital backward integration suggests that it might have been a centaur or trans-Neptunian object that ended its dynamical evolution as a quasi-Hilda comet.
 It may have reached the belt during the last few hundred years.

 It orbits the Sun in the outer asteroid belt at a distance of 2.9–5.1 AU once every 7 years and 11 months (2,883 days; semi-major axis of 3.96 AU).
 Its orbit has an eccentricity of 0.28 and an inclination of 16° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken by the Sloan Digital Sky Survey in October 2001, more than 5 years prior to its official discovery observation by Spacewatch.

 Although orbits in the asteroid belt, it has a Jupiter Tisserand's parameter (T_{J}) of 2.926, just below Jewitt's threshold of 3, which serves as a distinction between the main-belt asteroids (T_{J} larger than 3) and the Jupiter-family comets (T_{J} between 2 and 3).